 The Gateway To Work Experience Bursary

-This bursary is designed to enable certain underrepresented undergraduate (see eligibility below) students at the University to access UK-based professional work experience and/or springboard events (insight days, conferences, careers expos and interviews) which they may otherwise be unable to afford.
-These opportunities should take place between October 2025 – August 2026 to be eligible for funding.
+This bursary helps specific underepresented undergraduate students at the University of Birmingham access UK-based professional work experience and/or career insight (e.g. insight days, conferences, careers expos and interviews) which they might otherwise be unable to afford.

-Taking part in work experience as part of the the Gateway to Work Experience Bursary will count as an activity towards the Birmingham Award.
+Taking part in work experience as part of The Gateway to Work Experience Bursary also counts as an activity towards The Birmingham Award.

 Eligibility

-*If your home address is in Northern Ireland you will need to contact us with your home postcode so that we can check your eligibility to apply.
-You can use the post-code checker above to see whether you are eligible to apply.
+Information can be found here on indices of multiple deprivation and *If your home address is in Northern Ireland you will need to contact us with your home postcode so that we can check your eligibility to apply.

 What can I use funds for?

-• Unpaid or low-paid professional development (e.g. work experience, shadowing, summer programmes, internships)
+• Unpaid or low-paid professional development (e.g., work experience, interviews, shadowing, summer programmes, internships)

 • Dependent care costs (if not covered elsewhere)